MyAssetMap/PublicAPI/Documentation/Layers.md

 - **userID (Required):** The User ID you wish to gather information for
 - **payload (Required):** The payload of group Ids and group entries to push to the database.

-_**Note:** Instead of passing a userID, I hope to auto authenticate every request with cognito, so the userID can be inferred._
+_**Note:** Instead of passing a userID, it should be passed automatically using the logged in user._
 *

 ### Request: